 2023 NFL Receiving Yards Odds

 Rice once scored 22 touchdowns in a season that was only 12 games long because of a labor dispute.

-However, today’s NFL is loaded with great receivers who are doing impressive things of their own.
+However, today’s NFL is loaded with great receivers doing impressive things of their own.

+2023 NFL Receiving Yards Odds